-Still and all, the sassy Stan of THE NOON WHISTLE has some good moments, starting with his stylish entrance sliding down a coal chute.
-A lot of the material here suggests elements that would be reworked in later Laurel & Hardy comedies, from the factory setting (used again in BUSY BODIES ten years later) to the acrobatic gags involving wooden boards swung this way and that.
+Still and all, the sassy Stan of The Noon Whistle has some good moments, starting with his stylish entrance sliding down a coal chute.
+A lot of the material here suggests elements that would be reworked in later Laurel & Hardy comedies, from the woodworking factory location (used again in Busy Bodies ten years later) to the acrobatic gags involving lengthy boards swung this way and that.
 There's a nice bit of deftly-executed comic business involving a board leaned up against a wall that repeatedly falls, each time narrowly missing the oblivious Stan.
 There's another good bit involving our hero ducking in and out of locker doors while foreman Jimmy Finlayson tries to catch him.
 And of course, the sight of Finlayson hassling Stan throughout the proceedings feels like a warm-up for many battles yet to come.
-THE NOON WHISTLE also contains a gag which would become over-familiar from its use in many later comedies, cartoons, and TV shows: Stan enters from one side carrying a long board past a spectator (Finlayson), crosses and exits as the board continues to pass by -- only to reveal Stan carrying the other end as well.
-This may already have been an aging gag in 1923, but give Finlayson credit for delivering a vigorous, neck-snapping "take" at the sight.
+The Noon Whistle also contains a gag which would become over-familiar from its use in many later comedies (including L&H's The Finishing Touch), cartoons, and TV shows: Stan crosses carrying a long board past a spectator (Finlayson), and exits as the board continues to pass by -- eventually to reveal Stan carrying the other end as well.
+This may already have been a standard gag in 1923, but you have to give Finlayson credit for delivering a vigorous, neck-snapping "take" at the sight.

-Actually, the most amusing aspect of THE NOON WHISTLE may well be the gratuitous, last-minute attempt to work up some "love interest" between Stan and the leading lady, a secretary at the factory who shows up in the final scene, just in time to share the fade-out clinch with our hero -- whom, it would appear, she has just met!
+In an ironic sense, the most amusing aspect of The Noon Whistle may well be the gratuitous, last-minute attempt to work up some "love interest" between Stan and leading lady Katherine Grant, who plays a secretary at the factory and shows up in the final scene, just in time to share the fade-out clinch with our hero -- who, it would appear, she has just met!

 Was this review helpful to you?